essameldeen/MovieApp/README.md

 - coil for image loading.
 - coroutines and flow.
 - retrofit for network connection.
-- kotiln dsl and verison catelog for managment dependency
+- kotlin dsl and verison catelog for managment dependency